extenda/pre-commit-hooks/README.md

 A [Google Java Format IntelliJ plugin](https://plugins.jetbrains.com/plugin/8527) is available from the plugin repository.
 The plugin will not be enabled by default.
 To enable it in the current project, go to `File > Settings... > google-java-format Settings` and check `Enable`.
 To enable it by default in new projects, use `File > Other Settings > Default Settings...`.

-When enabled, it will replace the normal _Reformat Code_ action, which can be triggered from the `Code` menu or with the `Ctrl-Alt-L` (by default) keyboard shortcut.
+When enabled, it will replace the normal _Reformat Code_ action, which can be triggered from the `Code` menu or with the <kbd>Ctrl-Alt-L</kbd> (by default) keyboard shortcut.